A guide to the best neighbourhoods of Bogotá, Colombia

 Is Usaquen, Bogota safe?

-This is the barrio that most tourists stay in.
+This is usually the answer when tourists ask where to stay in Bogota, Colombia.
 La Candelaria’s main draws are that it’s close to most of the points of interest, and the area’s architecture is beautifully colourful.

 Plazoleta del Chorro de Quevedo is the perfect square in which to have an arepa dinner and try the Colombian alcoholic drinks chicha or canelazo.
 If in this area, we also recommend checking out Café Atico on Carrera 2 (an alley off the Plazoleta, pictured below) – the bar-lady is nuts but wonderful once you talk to her properly.

-Police ID checks are strict in this area due to the high amount of tourism, so even if you look 35 you will need to have a hard copy of proof of age on you to enter a bar, or else the bar owners may turn you away.
+Here, Police ID checks are probably the most strict of all Bogota neighbourhoods due to the high amount of tourism, so even if you look 35 you will need to have a hard copy of proof of age on you to enter a bar, or else the bar owners may turn you away.
 There are a few small dance bars such as Café Rosas that aren’t too far a walk from here and are open much later.

-La Candelaria probably has the highest concentration of hostels of all barrios, and its the opinion of most travel guides that this is where to stay in Bogota.
+La Candelaria probably has the highest concentration of hostels of any Bogota neighbourhoods, and its the opinion of most travel guides that this is where to stay in Bogota.
 A hostel that caught our eye was the Fernweh Photography Hostel, a space for creatives to meet, get inspired and sleep in a reasonably-priced bed.
 There are also Selina and Masaya Hostels in this area which are always a sure win.

 Is La Candelaria safe?
-(Orwhy not to stay in La Candelaria, Bogota’s most popular area)
+(Orwhy not to stay in Bogota’s most popular area)

-And although the barrio of Egipto is becoming popular as Bogota’s answer to Comuna 13, you should not be heading up there without a local (as in local to the barrio) guide.
+And although one of the real hillside Bogota neighbourhoods, Egipto, is becoming popular as Bogota’s answer to Comuna 13, you should not be heading up there without a local (as in local to the barrio) guide.